ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   Java and Kotlin have the classes [`InputStream`](https://docs.oracle.com/javase/7/docs/api/java/io/InputStream.html) and [`OutputStream`](https://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html) (in `java.io`) to represent a stream.
 These are suitable for the `writeFloat` and `writePfm` prototypes.

--   To open a file for writing, there is [`FileOutputStream`](https://docs.oracle.com/javase/7/docs/api/java/io/FileOutputStream.html), which directly returns a stream.
+-   [`FileOutputStream`](https://docs.oracle.com/javase/7/docs/api/java/io/FileOutputStream.html) opens a file for writing and returns a stream.

 -   In-memory streams are created with [`ByteArrayOutputStream`](https://docs.oracle.com/javase/7/docs/api/java/io/ByteArrayOutputStream.html).